 Presentations can be made in a variety of formats.

-Poster Presentation
+Poster Presentations

-You can choose to present your poster online or in-person.
+You can choose to present your poster online or in person.

 For those of you who are doing an in-person poster presentation, posters are limited to landscape presentation and must be 40 inches wide by 30 inches tall.